chipsalliance/firrtl-spec/spec.md

 type may expressed in terms of a base integer *value* term and a *binary point*, which represents an inverse power of two.

-The range of the value term is governed by a *width* an a manner analogous to integral types, with the additional restriction that all fixed-point number types are inherently signed in FIRRTL.
+The range of the value term is governed by a *width* in a manner analogous to integral types, with the additional restriction that all fixed-point number types are inherently signed in FIRRTL.
 Whenever an operation such as a `cat`{.firrtl} operates on the "bits" of a fixed-point number, it operates on